kizu/kizu.ru/src/posts/2017-11-28-flexible-overflow/index.en.md

 #Practical #CSS_Flex #Responsive #CSS

 _Flex display mode allows us to create a lot of interesting interactions.
-In this article I'll show how to use it to implement a responsive block which could substitute one content with another, all based on which one would fit inside the container._
+In this article I’ll show how to use it to implement a responsive block which could substitute one content with another, all based on which one would fit inside the container._

 ![Gif animation showing this article's effect in action](sad-lions.gif)